valik94/CovidCentral/README.md

 ## User Stories
-As a user (healthcare projessional) I want to
+As a user (healthcare practitioner) I want to
-1. Login
+1. Register
-2. Register
+2. Login
 3. Add patients
 4. See all my patients on my main page
 5. Be able to search patients by name